MasterControlInc/hibernate-orm/README.md

 - Clone this repository.
 - Make sure to have [maven](https://maven.apache.org/install.html) installed.
 - Import the whole repo into IntelliJ as a maven project.
-- From the maven tool window inside the `core` subproject run the `assemble` task.
+- From the maven tool window inside the `core` subproject run the `package` task.
 - Your hibernate-core jar will be in the `core/target` folder

 *Note: The only subprojects we care about our the `core` and `parent` subprojects.
 Many of the others are broken.*